Twigest

 • Twigest delivers AI-ranked daily or weekly digest summaries; Google Alerts sends a raw list of web links with no context.

-• Twigest detects conversation volume spikes and notifies you in real time; Google Alerts has no spike detection capability.
+• Twigest flags conversation volume surges in every daily digest; Google Alerts has no trend-detection capability.

-• Twigest covers Twitter/X and Bluesky; Google Alerts covers only the open web (blogs, news, and public web pages).
+• Twigest focuses on Twitter/X and Bluesky; Google Alerts is strongest on blogs, news, and other indexed public web pages.

 Where Google Alerts Falls Short